 For decades, concern over the low price paid to farmers has been on the agenda for a number of organisations and people in the coffee industry.
 One of the first times we saw this, was in the early days of the international liberalisation of the coffee market in the late 1980s.
 Here, the Fair-Trade Movement tried to create an initiative to secure coffee cooperatives’ minimum prices in relation to their production costs.

 The inherent lack of transparency in the market is a devastating factor, that prevents the coffee market from working well.
 Since 2007, we have implemented different elements of transparency.
-Among other things we display FOB prices on our coffee bags, we have had graphs in our coffee shops illustrating the prices we pay to the farmers and producers compared to market prices, and we are inviting farmers to come talk and engage with our guests.
+Among other things we display FOB prices on our coffee bags, we have had graphs in our coffee shops illustrating the prices we pay to the farmers and producers compared to market prices, and we are inviting farmers to come to talk and engage with our guests.

 We have yet to fully succeed in engaging the consumers in the importance of transparency in the coffee market.
-We believe, that only few coffee consumers know about the current price crisis facing the coffee farmers.
+We believe, that only a few coffee consumers know about the current price crisis facing the coffee farmers.
 Just as few know how this threatens the future possibilities to continue to drink coffee at the same level of quality, as what they do today.